Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-Lectures: 36 hoursTutorials: 12 hoursPreparation of coursework and class tests: 24 hoursIndependent study: 76 hoursUnseen examination: 2 hours
+Lectures: 36 hoursTutorials: 12 hoursPreparation of coursework assignments: 12 hoursIndependent study: 88 hoursUnseen examination: 2 hours

 Description of Module Assessment

-Take-home assignmentsTwo equally weighted take-home, written assignments.
-Each assignment consists of a set of questions with pre-allocated space for written solutions.
-The assignments are set at regular intervals across the semester.
-Students should expect to spend 12 hours across the semester on their assignments.¿
+Take-home assignment on Vector CalculusAn assignment, containing a set of questions on Vector Calculus, with pre-allocated space for written solutions.
+Students should expect to spend 6 hours on this assignment.¿

 2-hour unseen examinationThe examination paper will consist of no less than five and not more than eight questions, all of which are compulsory.